 On May 28, 2020, the Civil Code of the People's Republic of China (the "Civil Code") was promulgated by the National People's Congress, and the Civil Code came into effect on January 1, 2021 and replaced the Property Law, the Contract Law of the PRC and several other basic civil laws in the PRC.
-According to the Civil Code, subject to consent of the lessor, the lessee may sublease the leased item to a third party.
-Where the lessee subleases the lease item, the leasing contract between the lessee and the lessor remains valid.
+According to the Civil Code, subject to consent of the lessor, the lessee may sublease the lease item to a third party.
+Where the lessee subleases the lease item, the leasing contract between the lessor remains valid.
 The lessor is entitled to terminate the contract if the lessee subleases the lease item without the consent of the lessor.
 Where a lessor knows or should have known of the sublease made by a lessee but fails to raise any objection whithin six months, the lessor is deemed to have consented to the sublease.
-Pursuant to the Civil Code, where a mortgagor leases the mortgaged property before the mortgage contract is concluded, the previously established leasing relation shall not be affected; and where a mortgagor leases the mortgaged property after the creation of the mortgage interest, the leasing interest will be subordinated to the registered mortgage interest.
+Pursuant to the Civil Code, where a mortgaged reases the mortgaged contract is concluded, the previously established leasing relation shall not be affected; and where a mortgagor leases the mortgaged property after the creation of the mortgage interest, the leasing interest will be subordinated to the registered mortgage interest.